 Non-Matriculating Programs for Students Holding Baccalaureate Degrees

-An individual who holds a baccalaureate degree and who wishes to pursue a limited non-degree program (up to a maximum of 15 credits) may be admitted full- or part-time to the University as a non-matriculating student.
+An individual who holds a baccalaureate degree and who wishes to pursue a limited non-degree program (up to a maximum of 15 credits, limited to 11 credits per semester) may be admitted full- or part-time to the university as a non-matriculating student.
 Such admission requires the approval of each of the departments in which courses are contemplated.
 University of Massachusetts Lowell graduates should indicate their date of graduation on their application forms.
 Other applicants must request the registrars of the institutions by which their degrees were conferred to mail transcripts of their baccalaureate records directly to the Office of Undergraduate Admissions and are warned that permission to enroll in courses will be denied if transcripts have not been received prior to course registration.
+Registration for courses will occur the first week of the semester after matriculated students have had the opportunity to register.
 A student who holds a baccalaureate degree and who wishes to pursue a second baccalaureate should investigate the appropriateness of both degree and non-degree programs of the Graduate School before applying for such status.